Skip to content

 Bookstores in Indianapolis

+I tried a new bookstore the other day.
+It was delicious.
 Porter Books and Bread is located on the grounds of the old Fort Harrison and features fresh-baked, homemade breads and desserts.
 Sandwiches are named for literary figures.
 I had a Dumas, if I recall correctly.
-(Which wasn’t a Monte Cristo, curiously.)
-I took home a gothic tale which I haven’t started yet.
+(Which wasn’t… Bookstores in Indianapolis

 WIP updates!